revivo/hackbox/README.md

 * As a starter, you need to be aware of git pull / git checkout / git branch / git status / git log / git commit at the least.

-* I use SourceTree for viewing project status (available on MAC for Free)
+* I use SourceTree, a MAC client for git for viewing project status (available on MAC for Free)

 * More details will be communicated.
 ....